 - No contact lens irritation or steamed up glasses

 If you might be worried that laser eye surgery may not be suitable for your eye prescription don’t be.
-The procedure is advocated for all major types of eyesight problems, including short sight, long sight, astigmatism and even age related presbyopia.
-Each of these eye conditions is correctable with laser eye surgery procedures.
-Short sightedness is corrected by reducing the corneal curvature to help you see object that are far away.
-Hyperopia or long sightedness can be reduced by enhancing the curvature of the cornea.
+The procedure is advocated for all major types of eyesight problems, including short sight, long sight, astigmatism and even age-related presbyopia.
+Each of these eye conditions is correctable with laser treatment procedures.
+Short-sightedness is corrected by reducing the corneal curvature to help you see the object that is far away.
+Hyperopia or long-sightedness can be reduced by enhancing the curvature of the cornea.